rtr-nettest/open-rmbt-statistics/README.md

 ### Alternative: Get WAR using Github action

 The `WAR build` action produces a WAR file that can be used on a server.
-This only applies to the `feature/war` branch.
+This only applies to the `master` branch.

 ### Configure Tomcat

 ##### Configure catalina.properties
-Edit `/etc/tomcat9/catalina.properties`, add the end add:
+Edit `/etc/tomcat9/catalina.properties`, at the end of the file add:

 ```properties
 spring.profiles.active=prod